 In order to account for the falling EISA Qualified bulb replacement cost provided above, an equivalent annual levelized baseline replacement cost over the lifetime of the CFL bulb is calculated.
 Note that the measure life for these measures is capped to the number of years remaining until 2020.

-The NPV for replacement lamps and annual levelized replacement costs using the statewide real discount rate of 5.23% are presented below:
+The NPV for replacement lamps and annual levelized replacement costs using the statewide real discount rate of 5.34% are presented below.
+It is important to note that for cost-effectiveness screening purposes, the O&M cost adjustments should only be applied in cases where the light bulbs area actually in service and so should be multiplied by the appropriate ISR: